-Since it’s February 15th, I thought it was a good time to start reflecting on my 2017 goals.
+Since it’s February 15th, I thought it was a good time to start reflecting on this year’s goals.
 (Just kidding, I’m just a little slow in posting these).
 So, what are my goals for 2017?
 This is Year One of the Three Year Experiment, so I feel compelled to get them right.

 My Goal Sheet

 I filled out my goal sheet several weeks before the New Year.
 I’m somewhat of a goal nut, because I find I get so much more accomplished if I give myself a framework (it helps me focus because I’m very easily distracted.
 Especially by my new-to-me-got-it-on-eBay iPhone 6).

 I’ve created a hybrid approach to goal setting, based on several different strategies I’ve read about.
 This is how I currently write goals.

 First, I take a sheet of white 8.5” by 11” paper, and at the top I write my BHAG (see above picture).
 This doesn’t change—it’s my long-term, three-year goal.